Seeking solutions with families

 Mokopuna participation and views

-Mokopuna have a right to participate and express their views about matters that significantly affect them, including family group conference processes, planning and review.
+Mokopuna have a right to participate and express their views about matters that significantly affect them.

 Mokopuna must be encouraged and assisted to participate to a degree appropriate for their age and maturity.
 Even very young mokopuna have a right to participate, and they must be supported to do this safely.

 Mokopuna must be given reasonable opportunity to freely express their views on matters affecting them.
 Views that they express must be taken into account.

 If a mokopuna requires assistance to express their views or be understood, support must be provided to assist them.